influxdata/docs-v2/content/influxdb/v2.0/security/tokens/delete-token.md

 ---

 Delete API tokens from the InfluxDB user interface (UI) or the `influx` command line interface (CLI).
-Once deleted, all users and external integrations using the token will no longer have access to your InfluxDB instance.
+Once deleted, all users and external integrations using the API token will no longer have access to your InfluxDB instance.

 ## Delete tokens in the InfluxDB UI